nezytic59/openstack_installation/README.md

-# Install Openstack(victoria) (Before execute this shell, make sure Reinstall Ubuntu 18.04 on your computer)
+# Install Openstack(victoria) (Before execute this shell, make sure Clean Ubuntu 18.04 on your computer)
 It should be connected by 2 LAN lines.

 $ifconfig